enso-org/enso/docs/infrastructure/logging.md

 The `exception` field may be omitted if there is no exception associated with the message.

+In general, the `group` name can be arbitrary, but it is often the quallified name of the class that the log message originates from and it is sometimes extended with additional nested context, for example:

+- `org.enso.launcher.cli.Main`
+- `org.enso.compiler.pass.analyse.AliasAnalysis.analyseType`

 ### Examples

 For example, an error message with an attached exception may look like this (the